 Albert Geiger purchased the 83.5 foot lot on February 26, 1892, from Samuel C. Lawrence, who had purchased it on March 30, 1886, from George B. Upton.
 It had originally been purchased from the Commonwealth of Massachusetts on January 12, 1886, by Henry Lee as two lots, a 32 foot wide lot at the corner and a 51 foot six inch wide lot to the west.
 Albert Geiger purchased the six inch strip to the west on March 26, 1886, from Dr. Clarence Blake, who had built his home at 226 Marlborough in 1882.

 Click here for an index to the deeds for 220-222-224 Marlborough.

 Albert Geiger and his wife, Emma (Pfyffer) Geiger, lived in an apartment at 290 Commonwealth and then at The Chesterfield at 371 Commonwealth, which he built at about the same time as 220 Marlborough and 222-224 Marlborough.

-On November 17, 1892, 220 Marlborough and 222-224 Marlborough were purchased from Albert Geiger by iron and steel merchant Barthold Schlesinger.
+On November 17, 1892, probably while they were still under construction, 220 Marlborough and 222-224 Marlborough were purchased from Albert Geiger by iron and steel merchant Barthold Schlesinger.
 He and his wife, Mary (McBurney) Schlesinger, lived in Brookline.

-Barthold Schlesinger died in July of 1900.
-220-222-224 Marlborough continued to be owned by a trust established by his will for the benefit of his wife and their children.
+Berthold Schesinger retained 220-222-224 Marlborough and continued to own them at the time of his death in July of 1900.
+The properties subsequently were held by a trust established in his will for the benefit of his wife and their children.

 On February 24, 1911, 220 Marlborough was damaged by a fire that started in a rubbish basket on the first floor landing of the rear stairway and burned through the roof.